camilo-v/Publications/README.md

 The publications below are a collection of research papers, book chapters, application notes, poster presentation, and conference talks.

-## How To Get Started

-- [Download the List](https://github.com/camilo-v/Publications/archive/master.zip) zip archive, and extract its contents.

-## Communication

-The below applies mostly to software code.

-- If you **found a bug**, open an issue and _please provide detailed steps to reliably reproduce it_.
-- If you have **feature request**, open an issue.
-- If you **would like to contribute**, please submit a pull request.

 ## Research Papers